Bloggers

 3. Q – Where can I find the status of my passport application?

-A. Here is one place online that should help.
-It may or may not be kept up-to-date, the computer system may crash, and you may have to try several times for your status to appear or reopening your browser each time.
-But if you do not find your application listed 7-10 days after you sent it in, get in touch immediately with your Congressional representative and ask for help.
+A. Here is one place online that normally helps.
+It may or may not be kept up-to-date, the computer system may crash and you will either need to use the e-mail (72 hour turn around time promised) or call the overloaded NPIC after hours.
+Chances are, if you are having problems with the website so are others and the phone lines will be overloaded.
+If neither works and you are within seven days of departure, get in touch immediately with your Congressional representative and ask for help.
 Also notify the State Department - using one of the telephone numbers listed in the Answer to Question 5 below.

-If your application is not listed, it may or may not mean that it has not cleared the first stage of a multi-step process.
+If your application is not found, it may or may not mean that it has not cleared the first stage of a multi-step process.
 There could be several reasons:

 • Citibank is not living up to its 24 hour turn around time as stipulated in its contract - although this problem seems to have been fixed late spring 2007;